 Click here or on the photo to see more than 500 people, all in my zip code of 02135, proudly and enthusiastically displaying a sign saying what they want: "We the People want affordable housing for all.
 To get it we aim to remove the rich from power to have real, not fake, democracy with no rich and no poor."

 Click here to see how the Gallup Poll Co. refused to ask people if they agreed with these people.

 What Is An Egalitarian Revolution?

 [Please also read "What Is Egalitarianism?"]

-It's an egalitarian revolution when the people who want the values of no-rich-and-no-poor equality and mutual aid and genuine democracy to shape all of society (I call such people egalitarians even if they have never heard of that word) have taken power away from the people who oppose that goal.
+It's an egalitarian revolution when the people who want the values of no-rich-and-no-poor equality and mutual aid and genuine democracy and fairness to shape all of society (I call such people egalitarians even if they have never heard of that word) have taken power away from the people who oppose that goal.

 No-rich-and-no-poor equality means that the economy is based on the principle, "From each according to reasonable ability, to each according to need or reasonable desire with scarce things equitably rationed according to need."
 This is discussed in increasing detail on this website here and here and here.
 Equality does not mean everybody is the same and this is discussed here.

 Mutual aid means people helping each other, not being pitted against each other to be made more easily controlled by a ruling elite as is the case today.
 This is discussed further here.

 Genuine democracy is the way that people with egalitarian values cooperate to shape all of society by those values.
 I call this form of cooperation voluntary federation of egalitarians; it is discussed in more detail here where there are links to articles with more detailed discussion.